PhilippeItsMe/ci-porfolio3-py/README.md

 <h2>Background</h2>
 This battelship game is a build on python.
-The goal of this game is to hit all the computer ships before he hits yours.
+The goal of this game is to hit all the computer ships before he hit yours.
 The first one hitting all the ship of the other is the winner.

 <h2>How to play</h2>